arquimidesperez/MtG-Deck-API-/README.md

 # MtG-Deck-API

 ### Description
-This program will enable users to search the (https://docs.magicthegathering.io/) through a front-end application utilizing, HTML, CSS, and JavaScript.
-The application will allow the user to search for card names as well as for generic names such as 'Goblin' or 'Wizard' and return a selection from the MtG official database found at https://gatherer.wizards.com/Pages/Default.aspx feature the creature's card and name.
+This program will enable users to search the (https://docs.magicthegathering.io/) API database through a front-end application utilizing, HTML, CSS, and JavaScript.
+The application will allow the user to search for specific card names as well as for generic names such as 'Goblin' or 'Wizard' and return a selection from the official MtG database found at https://gatherer.wizards.com/Pages/Default.aspx featuring the creature's card and name.

 ### API
 The API to be used for this project is: https://docs.magicthegathering.io/